How to Invest in Germany: Taxes on Investments

 - (-) Depreciation

-The German government wants its citizens to save for retirement.
-Because when we get old, we could become an expensive problem for the German Social Security System.
-That is why Germany has such a big pension system and also why all pensions offer some kind of tax benefits.
-This the German government way of incentivizing its citizens to save money for the long-term.
-Very beneficial for all investors, who want to save money anyway.
+The German government wants its citizens to save for Retirement.
+Because when we get old, we could become an expensive problem for the German social security system.
+That is why Germany has such a big pension system and also why All Pensions (Level 1, Level 2, or Level 3) offer some kind of tax benefits.
+This is the German government’s way of incentivizing its citizens to save money for the long term.
+Very beneficial for all Investors, who want to save money anyway.

-The German Pension System is build in 3 levels that we have to differentiate between payin- and payout-phase:
+The German Pension System is built in 3 Levels that we have to differentiate between payin- and payout-phase.

-A very popular question from expats when learning about pensions is: “What is the point of postponing my tax bill?”
+A very popular question from expats when learning about Pensions is: “What is the point of postponing my tax bill?”
 The delayed paying of taxes will most likely save you a lot of taxes.
-There’s 2 reasons why level 1 and level 2 can be very beneficial from a tax perspective:
+There are 2 reasons why pensions level 1 and pensions level 2 can be very beneficial from a tax perspective:

-Level 3 is different than the other pension levels in Germany.
+Pensions level 3 is different than the other pension levels In Germany.

-While payin is not tax deductible, payout offers certain tax benefits.
+While payin is not tax-deductible, payout offers certain tax benefits.
 The amount of tax benefit and the variation depends on the payout you choose.
-Because level 3 is the only level where you can decide if you want a life-long pension or if you want a one-time sum of all the savings you accumulated over the decades.
+Because pensions level 3 is the only level where you can decide if you want a life-long pension or if you want a one-time sum of all the savings you accumulated over the decades.